CLFlix/KuroBot/README.md

 _Notice: The last thing you need can be done in 2 ways.
 I'm using the long-term setup, otherwise you'll have to manually get your bot token after a certain period, as that token expires within a couple hours._

+### This **MAY** change in the next couple of commits, I'm trying to fuse all the tokens, would need some testing

+For safety reasons, Twitch API (and many others) use access tokens to check whether you're allowed to make an API call.
+Some technical stuff, but it basically means you need a "key" to be allowed to access certain "rooms".
-The last thing you need is a **token with VIP scope**.
-For safety reasons, your Twitch Application also needs a valid token to contact the Twitch API.
+The first token you need is a **token with VIP scope**.
 This setup will include a couple steps to automatically refresh the token using a code and a refresh token.
 The first step is retrieving the code by pasting this url in your **browser**:

 ```
 https://id.twitch.tv/oauth2/authorize